medleyjs/medley/docs/Routes.md

 app.get('/user/:id?', () => {});
 ```

-Using the optional parameter syntax is really a shorthand for defining two
+Using the optional parameter syntax is really a shorthand for defining three
-routes: one with the parameter, and one without the parameter or trailing
+routes: one with the parameter, and two without the parameter, where one has
-`/` character.
+the trailing `/` character and the other does not.

 ```js
 // So this: